InderdeepSync/mini-games/README.md

 matches the ink color of the second word.
 This is not as easy as it sounds.
 3. **Target Sum**: The user has to pick a combination of numbers that sum up to the Target sum.
 4. **Memory Challenge**: A grid-based memory challenge game where the player is challenged to recall the locations of cells on a grid.
+5. **Tic Tac Toe**: An interactive 2-Player tic-tac-toe game with an additional ability to “go back in time” to the previous moves in the game.
+6. **Kanban Board**: A Simple Task Management Kanban Board app built using the incredibly extensible `react-beautiful-dnd` library by Atlassian.
+7. **Todos App**: A Classic Application to manage your daily workflow.
+Add/Delete todos seamlessly.
+Stores user data in localstorage for persistence.

 ## Features